-Nancy is passionate about teaching art and has been for over 30 years.
-Nancy received her Bachelor of Science degree from Bowling Green State University in Ohio and is certified to teach Art K – 12th grade.
-She has taught in Perrysburg, Ohio Public Schools, Cincinnati Public Schools and Divine Word Seminary School.
+Nancy is passionate about teaching art and has been for over 35 years.
+Nancy received her Bachelor of Science degree in Art Education from Bowling Green State University in Ohio and is certified to teach K – 12th grade.
+She has taught in Perrysburg, Ohio, Public Schools, Cincinnati Public Schools and Divine Word Seminary School.

 In 1984, Nancy decided to quit her job in advertising to start a business called The Art Workshop out of her home.
 It was started as an art enrichment program for children and soon grew to include adults.

 When her student base reached 50 students per week, she moved her business to The Fine Arts Center in Wyoming, Ohio.
 There she was the driving force behind all Art programs, both through the school year and during the summer for 15 years.
-Now located in Funke Fired Arts in Hyde Park for the past 5 years, the business has continued to grow and flourish in this all artist facility.
+Now located in the Queen City Clay building in Hyde Park for the past 9 years, the business has continued to grow and flourish in this all artist facility.

-She lives in Wyoming with her dog Benji and enjoys playing and creating art with her own grandchildren that live right down the street.
+She lives in Wyoming with her dog Benji and enjoys playing with and creating art with her own grandchildren that live right across the street!
+Nancy enjoys watercolor painting, sculpting with clay and every imaginable craft.
+Pinterest was invented for her!

 Pottery Wheel Instructor